Getting started

 Key:

-, File, Value: Click the Value box, then click New file from local machine, and select the file to upload.
-To upload multiple files, add additionalinput_files
+input_files, File, Value: Click the Value box, then click New file from local machine, and select the file to upload.
+To upload multiple files, add additionalinput_filesentries after this one, one entry per additional file to upload. -

 Key: